Jines-z/rs-admin-cli/README-en.md

 #### Publish CDN (Recommend)

-Change the `publicPath` in "project.config.js" to the absolute path of the server.
+Change the `publicPath` in "project.config.js" to the static resource address.

 #### Relative path